dsolovay/AutoSitecore/README.md

 }
 ```

-Finally, AutoSitecore creaetes a Substitute for the `Sitecore.Data.Database` class, and within each test, this is a singleton, using AutoFixture's `Fixture.Inject` capability (See http://stackoverflow.com/a/18172472/402949).
+Finally, AutoSitecore creates a Substitute for the `Sitecore.Data.Database` class, and within each test, this is a singleton, using AutoFixture's `Fixture.Inject` capability (See http://stackoverflow.com/a/18172472/402949).
 So, you can get at the same substitute in several ways:

 ```csharp
 [Theory, AutoSitecore]